SpiffInc/polyn/polyn_elixir_client/README.md

 When using `mix release` to deploy, `mix` and Mix Tasks are not available, so you can't use `mix polyn.migrate` to do your migrations.

-Instead you can use a built-in `Polyn.Release` module to execute migrations in the compile application
+Instead you can use a built-in `Polyn.Release` module to execute migrations in the compiled application

 You can use it from the release like this: